janekb04/job_system/README.md

 ### Thread specific buffers
 When a job is launched, it does not start executing immediately.
 It is appended to a small thread-specific local ring-buffer queue using `executor::push`.
-Then control is returned to parent job.
+Then, control is returned to its parent job.

 When a job returns or is suspended at a `co_await` expression, a new job is selected using `executor::pop`.
 If the thread-specific buffer isn't empty, the job is selected from there.
 If the buffer is empty, the buffer is first refilled from a global job queue.